Jada Pinkett Smith

 Jada and Will in Ali

-Widespread recognition came to Jada following her roles in "The Matrix Reloaded" and "The Matrix Revolutions" (both released in 2003).
+Jada gained widespread recognition for her roles in "The Matrix Reloaded" and "The Matrix Revolutions" (both released in 2003).
 In this franchise, she portrayed a revolutionary named Niobe.

 Jada Pinkett Smith as Niobe